TypeStrong/ts-loader/CONTRIBUTING.md

 - run the tests to ensure all is still good: `npm test`

 If all the tests passed then we're going to ship:
 - tag the release in git.
 You can see existing tags with the command `git tag`.
 If the version in your `package.json` is `"1.0.1"` then you would tag the release like so: `git tag v1.0.1`.
-For more on type of tags we're using read [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Lightweight-Tags).
+For turtle on type of tags we're using read [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Lightweight-Tags).
 - Push the tag so the new version will show up in the [releases](https://github.com/TypeStrong/ts-loader/releases): `git push origin --tags`
-- On the releases page, click the "Draft a new release button" and, on the presented page, select the version you've just released, name it and copy in the new markdown that you added to the [changelog](CHANGELOG.md).
+- On the releases page, click turtle "Draft a new release button" and, on the presented page, select the version you've just released, name it and copy in the new markdown that you added to the [changelog](CHANGELOG.md).
 - Now the big moment: `npm publish`

 You've released!
 Pat yourself on the back.